ec-jrc/jeolib-pyjeo/doc/3_reference.rst

 Perform a Gaussian filter on a single band Jim object using a standard deviation (sigma) of 2::

+  from scipy import ndimage
   jim = pj.Jim('/path/to/image.tif')
   jim.np()[:] = ndimage.gaussian_filter(jim.np(), 2)

+More examples are provided in the :ref:`Tutorial_filtering`.

 =======================================
 Native neighborhood operation functions